-- b.
-Support provision of technical support to countries on integrated planning and sector policy efforts. - c.
-Follow activities implemented and review associated documents; - d.
-Support Partners in developing appropriate documents; - e.
+- Support the implementation of the CCAC Finance Strategy, including through interlinkages between the national planning and sector Hubs, interaction with the development assistance system: - a.
+Support provision of technical support to countries on integrated planning and sector policy efforts. - b.
+Develop and maintain contacts with the different parts of the development assistance system - c.
+Follow activities to design criteria that would inform funding decisions; - d.
+Develop investment packages, including support to partners in developing appropriate documents; - e.
 Prepare and monitor contracting arrangements with implementers; - f.
 Prepare summaries and updates; - g.
-Support the promotion of the hub and dissemination of its outcomes. - h.
-Managing the process for timely reporting on countries' activities and progress; - i.
-Serving as the Coalition's focal point for communications with the Hub's Partners; - j.
-Supporting the coordination of various written outputs prepared by Partners, including the CCAC Annual Report. - 2.
-Support the set up of the new mechanism related to technology and economic assessment of new technologies to reduce methane and other SLCPs. - 3.
-Coordination and Liaison between CCAC and UN Environment: - a.
-Help relevant UN Environment divisions/offices/units/teams understand SLCP issues; - b.
-Support coordination of activities with relevant UN Environment programmes and projects; - Support involvement of UN Environment Regional Offices activities as regional outreach and awareness raising activities and CCAC participation in international and regional events; - d.
-Prepare briefing notes and other written inputs to support CCAC Secretariat liaison with UN Environment Senior Management Team and promotion of the CCAC by UN Environment Senior Management Team.
+Managing the process for timely reporting on countries' activities and progress. - 2.
+Support the set-up and operationalization of the new mechanism related to technology and economic assessment of new technologies to reduce methane and other SLCPs, and how this can serve finance partners in their decision making. - 3.
+Coordination and Liaison with other parts in UNEP: - a.
+Help relevant UNEP divisions/branches/units/teams understand SLCP issues; - b.
+Support coordination of activities with relevant UNEP programmes and projects; - c.
+Support involvement of UNEP Regional Offices activities such as regional outreach activities and CCAC participation in international and regional events; - d.
+Prepare briefing notes and other written inputs for UNEP Senior Management.